-Can I cascade only certain attributes of a metadata template?
+Can I cascade only certain attributes of a metadata instance?

-No, we only support the cascading of a template in its entirety.
+No, we only support the cascading of an instance in its entirety.
 However, you do not need to fill in all attributes in order to cascade.

-Can I cascade an empty metadata template with no values?
+Can I cascade an empty metadata instance with no values?